BraulioBerlanga/etsy-scraper/Readme.md

 ## Note

-Websites change constantly, some dinamic values can could have change and then the scraper wit not work.
+Websites change constantly, some dinamic values could have changed which breaks the scraper.
 Also bot detectation mechanism as puzzel, could block the scraper to run.

 ## Contributing